WE ARE HIRING!

 Correctional Center Information

-The new correctional center does not allow for commissary or personal items to be brought into the facility.
+The correctional center does not allow for commissary or personal items to be brought into the facility.

 A kiosk is available in the Sheriff's Office Lobby to visit and add money to an inmates account.
 Adding money can also be done via the InmateCanteen Website, see web linked picture.